-1.Will PIP pay for my medical expenses when I get in an accident?
+1.Will PIP pay for my medical expenses if I get in an accident?

 In Oregon, PIP is mandatory under your automobile insurance coverage.
-The basic coverage is for $15,000 but you can purchase more coverage if you wish.
+The basic coverage is for $15,000, but you can purchase more coverage if you wish.
 PIP only continues for one year from the date of your accident.
 PIP is “no-fault” coverage, so even if the accident is YOUR fault, your PIP will still pay for medical expenses, as long as they’re reasonable and necessary.
-This means that PIP will pay medical bills that are related to the injuries you received in your car accident.
-In other words, if your back is injured in a car accident, but you break your wrist a week later, PIP will only pay for medical expenses related to your back.
+This means that PIP will pay medical bills that are related to any injuries you received in your car accident.
+For example, if your back is injured in a car accident but you break your wrist a week later, PIP will only pay for medical expenses related to your back.
 Following an accident, you should make a claim with your insurance company and tell them to send you a PIP application so that medical providers can start billing to PIP.